motenaiOH/SDK.PredictionIO.NET/README.md

 * help users to discover interesting events, documents, apps and restaurants
 * provide impressive match-making services

-Sensible.PredictionIO.NET supports PredictionIO version 0.8.
+SDK.PredictionIO.NET supports PredictionIO version 0.8.
 A branch for 0.7 is also available.

-This repo is maintained by Themos Piperakis from [Sensible].
+This repo is maintained by Themos Piperakis from [SDK].

 Quick start
 ----------